ODYodel/StoreSpa/README.md

-This repo contains an aspnetcore + Vue.js 2 starter template (VS2017).The template is based on the [original updated starter template](https://github.com/MarkPieszak/aspnetcore-Vue-starter) which was based on the [original starter templates](https://blogs.msdn.microsoft.com/webdev/2017/02/14/building-single-page-applications-on-asp-net-core-with-javascriptservices/) (Angular, Knockout, React, Aurelia), which can be found [here](https://github.com/aspnet/JavaScriptServices/tree/dev/templates)
+This repo contains an aspnetcore + Vue.js 2 starter template (VS2017).The template is based on the [original updated starter template](https://github.com/MarkPieszak/aspnetcore-Vue-starter) which was based on the [original starter templates](https://blogs.msdn.microsoft.com/webdev/2017/02/14/building-single-page-applications-on-asp-net-core-with-javascriptservices/) (Angular, Knockout, React, Aurelia).

+The application allows you to search for products across walmart using the Search, Lookup, and recommendation APIs.
 ---

 # Table of Contents